What Are The Most Common GMO Foods?

 Are Hostas Edible?
 The Common Garden Hosta Plant

 So Are Hostas Edible?
 Can you actually eat this common garden plant?
-What are hostas, where did they originate from, where do they grow and what are their nutritional properties?
+What are hostas, where did they originate from and what are their nutritional properties?

 What Are Hostas?